imanpalsingh/KNNClassifier/README.md

   ```

 <br><br>
->This project is still under development
+>This project will be merged with CML repository.
+No futher developments here